dukhochung/ASQdata/README.md

     **Use absolute path for 'input directory' and 'output file'")**

     Usage:
-      The user will type in the script interactively following the pop-up instructions in the terminal, once executed.
+      <The user will type in the script interactively following the pop-up instructions in the terminal, once executed.>sdf

     sdf:
       dsf